Oxmose/RTLKIM/README.md

 # Real Time Little Kernel

-* RTLK is a simple x86 kernel created for training and educational purposes.
-The final version is aimed to supports multicore (SMP) architectures.
-RTLK is is designed to execute in kernel mode with paging disable.
-However one of the roadmap objective is to bring paging to the kernel to allows it to become a higher-half kernel.
+* RTLK is a x86 kernel created for training and educational purposes.
+The final version is aimed to support multicore (SMP) architectures.
+RTLK is designed to execute in kernel mode with paging disabled at the moment.
+However one of the roadmap objective is to bring paging to the kernel to make it a higher-half kernel.
 The code of the kernel is not made to be efficient but to be readable and understandable.

-* RTLK has a configuration file allowing the kernel to be customizable depending on the system it will run.
+* RTLK has a configuration file allowing the kernel to be customized depending on the system it will run on.

 ----------